WinzarH/LikertMakeR/README.md

  correlation matrix onto nearest Positive Definite matrix, if needed.
  (It should never be needed.)

+###### Note

+"Censored" loadings (for example, where loadings less than '0.30' are removed for clarity) tend to severely reduce the accuracy of the `makeCorrLoadings()` function.
+For a detailed demonstration, see [makeCorrLoadings validation](https://github.com/WinzarH/LikertMakeR/tree/main/inst/articles/makeCorrLoadings_Validate.html) on the package website on GitHub.

 ### makeCorrLoadings() examples

 ####  Typical application from published EFA results